sohel21/QA-Interview-Q-A/README.md

 b.
 Listener -> It defines a listeners of a test class.

 c.
 Maven-> To fetch the jar files

 d.
 Jenkin-> It’s a continous integration tool which uses maven to build the jar file

 e.
 Log4j-> It’s a reporting tool

 5. Give the difference between them?

 a.
 Methods of driver: Quit(), Close()

 Quit() -> It quits the web driver ; close() -> It close the current page

 b.
-Junit and Test NG?
+Junit and TestNG?

-In Junit each test is independent of other test where as in TestNG  each test method is dependent on another .
+In Junit each test is independent of other test where as in TestNG  each test method is dependent on another.

 In TestNG we don’t need to extend the class where as in JUnit we need to extend the class

 c.
 JXL and Apache POI?

-JXL doesnot support conditional formatting where as Apache POI supports JXL supports page set up  where as Apache POI doesnot
+JXL doesnot support conditional formatting where as Apache POI supports

+JXL supports page set up  where as Apache POI doesnot

 d.
 IDE and RC

-IDE does not support parallel execution where as RC supports parallel execution RC supports almost all browser where as IDE supports few browsers
+IDE does not support parallel execution where as RC supports parallel execution

+RC supports almost all browser where as IDE supports few browsers

 e.
 WebDriver and GRID

 WebDriver is fast and automates the browsers faster than GRID.

 6. Different Annotation of TestNG?

 @Test, @BeforMethod, @AfterMethod, @Listener,@Dataprovider

 7. What are different jars you include and give the use of them.

 Selenium jar, TestNG jar, JXL Jar, Log4J jar,JAXB jar

 8. What do you do following this in TestNG?

 a.
 Passing parameter -> @Parameters

 b.
 Groups the test -> @BeforeGroup , @AfterGroup

 c.	skipping the tests -> @Test(Ignore)

 d.
 Introducing dependency on tests -> @Test

 e.
 Prioritizing these test? ->@Test(Priority=0)……….@Test(Priority=1)

 9.	explain Page object model components?

 POM components are :

 1.Browser Creation  2.
 Identify the Elements 3.
 Set the data 4.
 Perform Action 5.
 Validation   6.
 Truncate the test

 10. Explain data driven framework and keyword driven framework?

-Data Driven Framework is the process of reading the data from the spread sheet in which we have the data in the stored in the form a spread sheet and the data is read using the JXL dependency.
+Data Driven Framework is the process of reading the data from the spread sheet in which we have the data in the stored in the

+form a spread sheet and the data is read using the JXL dependency.